STIXProject/stixproject.github.io/about/index.md

 The [Incident Object Description Format](https://tools.ietf.org/html/rfc5070) (IODEF) is an Internet Engineering Task Force (IETF) standard developed for exchange of incident information.
 There is no formal relationship between STIX and IODEF, although it is possible to leverage IODEF within STIX in order to represent incident information.
 Doing so, however, would lose the richness and architectural alignment provided by the STIX Incident structure.

 #### OpenIOC
 The STIX Indicator's test mechanism field is an extensible alternative to providing an indicator signature in something other than CybOX.
-Mandiant’s [Open Indicators of Compromise](http://www.openioc.org/), Open Vulnerability and Assessment Language (OVAL®), SNORT rules, and YARA rules are supported as default extensions to that test mechanism field.
+[Open Indicators of Compromise](http://www.openioc.org/), Open Vulnerability and Assessment Language (OVAL®), SNORT rules, and YARA rules are supported as default extensions to that test mechanism field.

 #### CIQ
 The [OASIS Customer Information Quality](https://www.oasis-open.org/committees/ciq/) (CIQ) is a language for representing information about individuals and organizations.
 The STIX Identity structure uses an extension mechanism to represent identify information used to characterize malicious actors, victims and intelligence sources.
 The STIX-provided extension leverages CIQ.